-It sounds simple, but it was a big milestone for 23andMe Research because it was our first “interventional study” — the first time that research participants changed something about their lifestyle and measured the impact.
+It sounds simple, but it was a big milestone for 23andMe Research.
+It was our first “interventional study.”
+This is the first time that 23andMe research participants changed something about their lifestyle and measured the impact.
 Participants who had reported trouble sleeping in the past made some lifestyle changes — like avoiding caffeine after noon, or exercising daily — and they recorded the impact of those changes on their sleep quality.

-This was the first time we had asked 23andMe research participants to make lifestyle changes, and we had no idea how closely they would follow the study plan.
-In the end, we were blown away by how many people made the Sleep Study a priority in their daily lives — over 6,600 people enrolled in all!
-This blog post is dedicated to those participants — without them, none of this would be possible.
+This was the first time we had asked 23andMe research participants to make lifestyle changes.
+We had no idea how closely they would follow the study plan.
+In the end, we were blown away by how many people made the Sleep Study a priority in their daily lives.
+Over 6,600 people enrolled in all!
+This blog post is dedicated to those participants.
+Without them, none of this would be possible.

 Now, on to some Sleep Study results!

-At the beginning of the study, participants chose up to three lifestyle changes they wanted to make, out of six options:
+At the beginning of the study, participants chose up to three lifestyle changes they wanted to make.
+They had six options: